-Regeneration - The mild backflow of air through the air dryer and out the purge valve that begins immediately after the purge and lasts normally 10 to 15 seconds.
+Regeneration - The mild backflow of air through the air dryer and out the purge valve that begins immediately after the purge and normally lasts 10 to 15 seconds.
 This backflow of air, from the air system and through the air dryer, removes moisture from the desiccant cartridge and prepares the air dryer for the next compressor load cycle.

-Roadside - This refers to the side of the motorhome which faces the road when it is parked.
-Often called the off-door side or the driver side.
+Roadside - The side of the motorhome that faces the road while parked.
+Often called the driver's side.

 SCA - Term for Supplemental Coolant Additive.
-Chemical added to coolant for diesel engines to help prevent cylinder liner pitting and internal corrosion.
+Chemical added to coolant for diesel engines to help prevent cylinder liner pitting.

-Shore Line - This is the electrical cord which runs from the motorhome to the campground 120 Volt AC electrical supply.
+Shore Line - This is the electrical cord that runs from the motorhome to the campground 120 Volt AC electrical supply.